robertscotthoward/cryptos/README.md

 # Use Cases
-This section shows how to encrypt, decrypt, sign, and verify using RSA-2048.
-Encrypting and verifying a signature only requires the public key; i.e. the certificate.
+This section shows how to encrypt, decrypt, sign, and verify using RSA-2048, and encrypt and decrypt using AES-256.
+Asymmetric Encryption and signature verification only requires the public key; i.e. the certificate.
 To decrypt and sign requires the private key as well.
 Depending on what you have determines what you can do.